Things Restaurant Workers Wish For

 May 28, 2019 labor operations management

 There's more data out there about restaurant employees then ever before.

-In an article recently published by Business Insider the author examined four things that a typical McDonald's restaurant worker wished they could tell management.
-Unsurprisingly, a typical fast food team member wants the same things from their managers that most "regular" working people want, too.
+One interesting finding by the National Restaurant Association is things a typical restaurant worker wished they could tell management.
+Unsurprisingly, a typical team member wants the same things from their managers that most working people want.
 They would love better training.
 They would like to be listened to.
 They want to be treated nicely.
-They want to be supported for working hard.
+And, they want to be supported for working hard.

 Managers can better manage their restaurant workforce with a quality restaurant scheduling software program.
 New labor management technology solutions remove the time and information barriers from forecasting employee work schedules that will closely correlate to sales forecasts.
 In fact, these labor solutions also empower team members to use a dedicated mobile app (on their own phone) where they can store up to date contact information, request time off, view their schedules, tasks and time worked, and even swap open shifts with fellow coworkers.

 Another thing a manager can is use online training programs.
 Instead of passing out "glorified PowerPoints" to their workforce, online learning is proving to be an incredibly useful and satisfying way to on-board new employees and re-train existing ones to meet your restaurant's brand standards.

 Managers can also use labor management solutions to ensure that critical tasks are completed by their team.
 After an employee completes a task, they can "check a box" in the app to let their manager know the task has been completed.
 Managers can use task completions to form a positive feedback loop with their workers.
 Sending out a "well done" or "good job" message for completed tasks only takes a second, but this kind of positive feedback is what all team members crave.

 If you want to get started with proven restaurant labor management tools for your operation, reach out to us.